Fireez30/SimuDeckParser/README.md

 Soon :

  - integration of deck import from encoredecks to the simulator
  - support for windows
+ - UI updates (alignemnts, better design, responsiveness ?)

 Longer :